Russ (rapper)

-Russell James Vitale better known as Russ (born September 26, 1992) is an American rapper, singer, and songwriter.
-After years of releasing albums, mixtapes and singles for free online, Russ released his twelfth studio album, There's Really a Wolf, in May 2017 with Columbia Records; it was certified Platinum in April 2018.
-His first hit singles came from the album and were: "What They Want", "Losin Control" and "Best on Earth" (featuring Bia), peaking respectively at number 83, 63, and 46 on the US Billboard Hot 100.
-His thirteenth album, Zoo, was released on September 7, 2018, and peaked at number 4 on the US Billboard 200.
-His fourteenth studio album, Shake the Snow Globe, was released on January 31, 2020, also peaking at number 4 on the US Billboard 200.
-Outside of his solo music, he is part of Diemon, a music collective from Atlanta.
+Russell James Vitale (born September 26, 1992), known professionally as Russ, is an American independent rapper, singer, songwriter, record producer, author, and actor.
+Outside of his solo career, he is a member of the Atlanta-based hip hop collective Diemon.
+In 2019 he published his first book, It's All In Your Head.
+In 2024 he made his acting debut in the thriller film, Trap.

+After eleven self-released albums, Vitale signed with Columbia Records to release his twelfth studio album and major label debut, There's Really a Wolf (2017).
+Met with critical and commercial success, the album received platinum certification by the Recording Industry Association of America (RIAA) and spawned his first Billboard Hot 100 entries—"What They Want" and "Losin Control."
+His thirteenth and fourteenth albums, Zoo (2018) and Shake the Snow Globe (2020), both peaked at number four on the Billboard 200; the latter spawned his highest-charting single, "Best on Earth" (featuring Bia).

 Early life

-Russ was born on September 26, 1992, in Secaucus, New Jersey.
-He is of Sicilian descent.
-Russ was born into a Sicilian-American family which included him and three other siblings.
-He lived in North Carolina and Kentucky in his childhood due to his father having to constantly relocate due to his career, before his family found a permanent home in Atlanta.
-Russ was taught to play guitar by his father, and over the years gradually learned how to play several instruments.
+Russell James Vitale was born on September 26, 1992, in Secaucus, New Jersey.
+Vitale was born into an American family with Sicilian ancestry, which included him and three other siblings.
+He lived in North Carolina and Kentucky in his childhood due to his father having to constantly relocate due to his career, before his family found a permanent home during his late teenage years in Atlanta, Georgia.
+Vitale was taught to play guitar by his father, and over the years gradually learned how to play several instruments.
 He started writing raps in his notebook at 7 years old.
-He started making beats when he was 14, and was initially producing with his friend Bugus.
-He recorded his first song at 18 years old.
+He started making beats when he was 14 and was initially producing with his friend Bugus.
+He recorded his first song at 18 years old and continued making beats and producing songs in the basement of Colm Dillane's KidSuper.